ManageIQ/manageiq-pods/README.md

 * Recommendations assume MIQ will be the only application running on this cluster.
 * Alternatively, you can provision an infrastructure node to run registry/metrics/router/logging pods.
+* Each MIQ application pod will consume at least 3GB of RAM on initial deployment (blank deployment without providers).
+* RAM consumption will ramp up higher depending on appliance use, once providers are added expect higher resource consumption.

 ### Installing